Traditional funding of transportation

 least one PRT developer has offered to build the entire

-PRT system using his own investment and operate it to
+PRT system using his own capital investment sources and operate the new system to

 obtain return on investment.